 - In most cases you do not need to use any additional boot devices, as you can boot the RouterBOARD from the onboard NAND memory.
-You can also install one or two CompactFlash modules or Microdrive hard drives, which you can use as an alternative boot device (in J301 slot only) or additional storage media (in any or both slots); - Insert MiniPCI cards on the board itself, and on the daughterboard if you have one; - Install the board in a case, connect and secure the daughterboard and connect antenna wires, if needed; - Connect other peripherals and cables.
+You can also install one CompactFlash module or Microdrive hard drive, which you can use as an alternative boot device for non-RouterOS operating systems, or for additional storage media; - Insert MiniPCI cards on the board itself, and on the daughterboard if you have one; - Install the board in a case, connect and secure the daughterboard and connect antenna wires, if needed; - Connect other peripherals and cables.